LunasCodingDiary/LunaFang/README.md

 <h1 align="center">Hi, My Name is Luna Fang 😊</h1>
-I'm a Full-Stack Web Application Developer and a Professional Film Sales and Filmmaker.
+I'm a Full-Stack Web Application Developer and a Film Sales Professional.

 - 📧 How to reach me **lunafang@seas.upenn.edu**